About This Book

 -

-Arpan Prabhu, M.D.
+Arpan Prabhu, MD

 Radiation oncologist whose research focuses on health literacy and patient education.
 He has authored more than 60 peer-reviewed articles in venues including the JAMA consortium and the International Journal of Radiation Oncology · Biology · Physics, and has presented his work at numerous regional and national conferences.